 Each individual will share their experiences at their own pace, so try to create an atmosphere where everyone feels safe to say as much or as little as they feel comfortable.
 We strongly encourage members to show respect to others.

 Anything of a personal nature that’s discussed within your Circle is to be kept strictly confidential.
 Revealing private information to others and sharing screenshots of comments will not be tolerated.
-Please try and avoid topics which are irrelevant and could cause controversy such as party-politics or religion.
+Please try to avoid topics which are irrelevant and could cause controversy such as party-politics or religion.

-OMS community values
+Overcoming MS community values

 - Be respectful and polite